What is a Transvaginal Ultrasound?

 If you are wearing a tampon, it will need to be removed.
 If you are having a period this is not a problem and in some instances it is an advantage when assessing a variety of gynaecological problems.

-You will be asked to sign a consent form prior to having the test.
+You may be asked to sign a consent form prior to having the test.

 It is a good idea to wear comfortable clothing that gives easy access to the lower part of your body.